On Variance Estimation of Random Forests with Infinite-Order U-statistics: Simulation Study

-We use $n = 200$ as total training sample size and pick different tree subsample sizes: $k = 100, 50, 25$ for $k\leq n/2$ setting and $k = 160$ for $k>n/2$ setting.
+We use $n = 200$ as the total training sample size and pick different subsample sizes: $k = 100, 50, 25$ when $k\leq n/2$ and $k = 160$ when $k>n/2$.
 The numbers of trees are \texttt{nTrees} $= B \cdot M = 2000, 10000, 20000$.
-For tuning parameters, we set {\mtry} (number of variables randomly sampled as candidates at each split) as 3, which is half of the dimension, and set \texttt{nodesize} parameter to $2 \lfloor \log(n) \rfloor = 8$.
+For tuning parameters, we set {\mtry} as 3, which is half of the dimension, and set \texttt{nodesize} parameter to $2 \lfloor \log(n) \rfloor = 8$.
 We repeat the simulation $N_{mc} = 1000$ times to evaluate the performance of different estimators.
-Our proposed methods, BM and BM-cor estimators are implemented using \if0\blind {the \texttt{RLT} package available on GitHub}\fi \if1\blind{our package}\fi .
+Our proposed methods (\propEst, \propSmooth), BM and BM-cor estimators are implemented using \if0\blind {the \texttt{RLT} package available on GitHub}\fi \if1\blind{our package}\fi .
 The IJ estimators are implemented using \texttt{grf} and \texttt{ranger}.
 Each estimation method and its corresponding ground truth (see details in the following) is generated by the same package.
-Note that we do not use the honest tree setting by \citet{2018wager:InfJack} since it is not essential for estimating the variance.
+Note that we do not use the honest tree setting by \citet{2018wager:InfJack}, since it is not essential for estimating the variance.
 However, it may affect the coverage rate due to the normality behavior.